sigp/lighthouse/book/src/mainnet-validator.md

 lighthouse vc --network testnet --suggested-fee-recipient YourFeeRecipientAddress
 ```

 The `validator client` manages validators using data obtained from the beacon node via a HTTP API.
-You are required to enter a fee-recipient to receive tips from transactions.
+You are highly recommended entering a fee-recipient by changing `YourFeeRecipientAddress` to an Ethereum address under your control.
 See [Suggested Fee Recipient](./suggested-fee-recipient.md) for more info.

 When `lighthouse vc` starts, check that the validator public key appears
 as a `voting_pubkey` as shown below: